Since

 Alcatraz Island

-video/exhibit, "We Hold the Rock," produced and cited here by courtesy
+video/exhibit, "We Hold the Rock," is cited here courtesy

 of the National Park Service

 and the Golden Gate National Parks Conservancy.
-It shows daily on
+It shows daily life on

 Alcatraz Island.
 The following links take one to additional sites